cebarbosa/paintbox/docs/index.rst

 Overview
 --------

-**paintbox** is a parametric modeling and fitting toolbox designed for the modeling of the spectral energy distribution (SED) of astronomical observations including spectroscopy, photometry and any combination of those.
+**Paintbox** is a parametric modeling and fitting toolbox designed for the modeling of the spectral energy distribution (SED) of astronomical observations including spectroscopy, photometry and any combination of those.
 The **paintbox** is designed to allow easy